 The Fund is not sponsored or endorsed by Deutsche Bank AG, Deutsche Bank Securities, Inc. or any subsidiary or affiliate of Deutsche Bank AG or Deutsche Bank Securities, Inc. (collectively, "Deutsche Bank").
-The DBIQ Optimum Yield Silver Index Excess ReturnTM (the "Index") is the exclusive property of Deutsche Bank Securities, Inc. "DBIQ" and "Optimum Yield" are service marks of Deutsche Bank AG and have been licensed for use for certain purposes by Deutsche Bank Securities, Inc. Neither Deutsche Bank nor any other party involved in, or related to, making or compiling the Index makes any representation or warranty, express or implied, concerning the Index, the Fund or the advisability of investing in securities generally.
-Neither Deutsche Bank nor any other party involved in, or related to, making or compiling the Index has any obligation to take the needs of the Managing Owner, or its clients into consideration in determining, composing or calculating the Index.
-Neither Deutsche Bank nor any other party involved in, or related to, making or compiling the Index is responsible for or has participated in the determination of the timing of, prices at, quantities or valuation of the Fund.
+The DBIQ Optimum Yield Gold Index Excess ReturnTM (the "Index") is the exclusive property of Deutsche Bank Securities, Inc. "DBIQ" and "Optimum Yield" are service marks of Deutsche Bank AG and have been licensed for use for certain purposes by Deutsche Bank Securities, Inc. Neither Deutsche Bank nor any other party involved in, or related to, making or compiling the Index makes any representation or warranty, express or implied, concerning the Index, the Fund or the advisability of investing in securities generally.
+Neither Deutsche Bank nor any other party involved in, or related to, making or calculating the Index.
+Neither Deutsche Bank nor any other party involved in, or related to, making or calculating the Index.
+Neither Deutsche Bank nor any other party involved in, or related to, making or calculating the Index.
+Neither Deutsche Bank nor any other party involved in, or related to, making or calculating the Index.
+Neither Deutsche Bank nor any other party involved in, or related to, making or calculating the Index.
+Neither Deutsche Bank nor any other party involved in, or related to, making or calculating the Index.
+Neither Deutsche Bank nor any other party involved in, or related to, making or calculating the Index.
+Neither Deutsche Bank nor any other party involved in, or related to, making or compiling the Index.
+Neither Deutsche Bank nor any other party involved in, or compiling the Index is responsible for or has participated in the determination of the timing of, prices at, quantities or valuation of the Fund.
 Neither Deutsche Bank nor any other party involved in, or related to, making or compiling the Index has any obligation or liability in connection with the administration or trading of the Fund.